isomerpages/sportsg-sportcares/_programme-and-impact/sport-for-vulnerable-seniors/adaptive-sports-toolkit-caremasters-funding.md

 __Who can apply__

-Staff & volunteers from the Community Care sector and SportSG
+Staff & volunteers from the Community Care sector and SportSG.

 ### "CareMasters" Funding